 Or to recap them all in one thought: Things are going to keep happening because the universe is in a constant state of change, and what makes you happy is not having what you want, but wanting what you have.

 How in the world do we get better at this?
-How do we become more OK with the fact that things are going to keep happening outside of our control and that the only road to our sanity is to be completely unattached to the outcome and simply choose how we want to respond to this?
+How do we become more OK with the fact that things are going to keep happening outside of our control, and that the only road to our sanity is to become less attached to how we think every little thing should be, and more appreciative of what we do have?

 We have to give ourselves a bit more practice in sitting and watching things happen, while being OK with what is happening.
 I know this might sound really simplistic, but it’s something most modern humans are unable to do.